Learning Engineer Agent

 The Business Question

 EdTech is a domain I have spent a significant part of my career in.
-JeetoBharat taught me that the hardest part of building an education product is not the technology — it is earning enough trust from learners and institutions that they will actually use what you built.
+The hardest part of building an education product is not the technology — it is earning enough trust from learners and institutions that they will actually use what you built.

-Learning Engineer Agent addresses a different buyer than JeetoBharat did.
+Learning Engineer Agent addresses a different buyer than most EdTech products do.
 The customer here is not the learner.
 It is the organisation or individual who needs to create training content — and who currently either pays an instructional design agency a significant amount of money, or accepts that their internal experts’ knowledge never gets properly captured at all.

 The system is currently in private beta.
 The business model is simple: one free course to experience the value, then pay-as-you-go credits for subsequent courses.
 No subscriptions to manage, no commitment required.
 Each credit deduction is visible by phase — Diagnosis, Interviews, Outline, Slides — so creators understand exactly what they are paying for.